family portrait photography

 Portrait poses that have more than one person included have the added element of showing a relationship between two or more human beings that is not possible when only an individual person is photographed.
 It is the job of the photographer to capture at least some of that relationship emotion.

 So what makes a great family portrait photographer?
-Is it his or her knowledge of lighting set-ups?
+Is it his or her knowledge of complicated lighting set-ups?
 Do you need to use some of those standard rules of composition like balance, leading lines, geometric shapes or the well-known Rule of Thirds in Photography?

 I don't think so.
 Those standard rules of composition are helpful with many types of photography, such as landscapes, nature and still-life photography.
 There are definitely many guidelines to use for posing the individual as well as posing techniques that are good for family portraits as well.